Algie Eggertsen Ballif: Teaching

 Algie Ballif began her teaching career after graduating from Brigham Young University.
-She began working at American Fork High School from 1918–1919.
+She began working at American Fork High School from 1918 to 1919.
 Due to a flu epidemic she was forced to take care of her family.
 After the epidemic, President George Brimhall offered her a teaching position at BYU.
 She taught a variety of subjects: speech, English, physical education, dance, and the Book of Mormon.
 She developed many dance and physical education classes, especially for women at BYU.
 There was some tension between Ballif and administration over what clothing was appropriate to wear on campus.
 She taught and developed curriculum until 1923, when she moved to Berkeley, California to be with her husband during his last year of law school.

 Politician

 Ballif was elected the president of the state women's branch of the American Legion Convention that was held in Provo in 1930.
 As president, she attended the National Convention of American Legion Auxiliary, where she gave a ten-minute talk.
 In 1932, she became the national chairperson of the organization.
 She was criticized for taking such responsibilities while having young children at home.

 In 1935, she was elected to the Provo school board, despite running against two men.
-She served for five five-year terms, from 1935–1958.
+She served for five five-year terms, from 1935 to 1958.
 While serving on the board, she also served as the president of the Utah School Boards Association for two terms.
 Ballif served for 23 years on the University of Utah Board of Regents.
 She began the university's first dance program.

 Ballif was also associated with the Democratic Party in Utah; she became vice-chair and then chair of the Utah Democratic Party.
 The part asked her to run for the state senate in 1958.
 She served from 1959 to 1961 as a member of the Utah House of Representatives.
 While serving in state legislature, Ballil became involved with John F. Kennedy's campaign and election.
 She met Eleanor Roosevelt, who was appointed chairperson of the United States Commission on the Status of Women; Ballif's sister Esther Peterson was appointed vice chairperson.
 Algie was asked by Eleanor Roosevelt to serve on the Education Subcommittee.
 This job required her to go to Washington, D.C. once a month.
 In 1963, she ran for the state senate, but lost.

 She also served on the Utah State Status of Women Commission.
 In 1965 she was asked to join the Commission of Public Welfare of the State of Utah; she later became the director of its Division of Family Services.
 Ballif was appointed to the fifteen-member Commission for the Study of the Health Facilities in the United States in 1967, President Lyndon Johnson.